kevinwilde/kevinwil.de/books.md

+- **The Mixer: The Story of Premier League Tactics, from Route One to False Nines** - Michael Cox
 - **The Vanishing Half** - Brit Bennett
 - **The Nickel Boys** - Colson Whitehead
 - **The Great Believers** - Rebecca Makkai